Atypon-OpenSource/manuscripts-quarterback/README.md

 ## How to install

+First you should check you have Node.js v16 installed: `node -v`.
+If not, I recommend using [nvm](https://github.com/nvm-sh/nvm) to install 16 version.
+This is needed for the ES modules and other new features.

-You must have `pnpm` installed globally: `npm i -g pnpm`.
+Install `pnpm` globally if haven't already: `npm i -g pnpm`.
 Also you need Docker.

 1. Install all dependencies: `pnpm i -r`
 3. Start the database: `docker-compose up -d postgres`